 The top students reaching gold medal standard are offered the chance to take part in the second round; from this 16 progress to the final of the British Biology Olympiad.

-Four finalists will be selected to represent the UK at the 2015 IBO in Denmark.
+Four finalists will be selected to represent the UK at the 2016 IBO in Vietnam 17th-24th July 2016.

 Each school is eligible for two free places in the competition.
 Stepped fees are applied for each additional student entered, up to a maximum of £150: